 Another search engine revolution is already upon us.
 Voice and visual search are transforming how we discover and consume content.
 In the future it’ll be less about how to rank on google, and more about how to monetize a YouTube channel, or grow an income on Instagram.

-The infographic below shows you some of the eye-watering search statistics that are driving this change.
+The infographic below shows you some of the crazy search statistics that are driving the voice search revolution.

 In this article I’m going to break down the trends driving the search engine revolution.